-Management makes use of experts in specific areas when preparing the Authority's financial statements.
+Management makes use of experts in specific areas when preparing the [Council]'s financial statements.
 We also use experts to assist us to obtain sufficient appropriate audit evidence on specific items of account.

-Item of account Management's expert Our expert Defined benefit liability Hymans Robertson (Greater Manchester Pension Fund) and the Government Actuary Department (Firefighters' Pension Scheme) PwC as NAO's consulting actuary.
-Property, plant and equipment valuation Salford City Council, Avison Young and Hilco Valuation Services We will use available third party information to challenge the valuer's key assumptions.
-For the valuation of the Authority's waste assets we will engage a valuations specialist as an auditor's expert to review the underlying assumptions for a sample of valuations.
+Item of account Management's expert Our expert Defined benefit liability Hymans Robertson (Greater Manchester Pension Fund) and Government Actuary Department (Firefighters' Pension Scheme) PwC as NAO's consulting actuary.
+We will use available third party information to challenge the valuer's key assumptions.
+Property, plant and equipment valuation AVISON VOLING and For the valuation of the Authority's waste assets we will engage a valuations specialist as an auditor's expert to review the underlying assumptions for a sample of valuations.
+Equity Investments Core Investment Team For the valuation of the Authority's equity Investments we will engage our internal valuations team to review a sample of valuations.
 Financial instrument disclosures Link Asset Services We will review the expert's methodology in calculating the fair value disclosures to confirm the reasonableness of assumptions used.
-Engagement and responsibilities summ Audit scope, approach and timeline Significant risks and key judgement areas Value for or money